 Search the journal title in the Library’s Journal Titles list.
-If not found there, search the journal title in Ulrichsweb (look for the referee’s jersey icon).
+If you don't find it there, search the journal title in Ulrichsweb (the referee’s jersey icon indicates that a title is peer-reviewed).
 You can also visit the journal’s website.
 If you have trouble, ask a librarian.

 No. These types of articles don’t go through the peer review process.

 Not exactly.
 All peer-reviewed articles are scholarly, but not all scholarly articles are peer-reviewed.
 For example, conference proceedings and technical reports are scholarly but not necessarily peer-reviewed.